Being safe with campfires large

 • Check whether a campfire is allowed in the park you want to visit, as many national parks don’t allow solid fuel fires (wood and charcoal) at any time.
 Visit the National Parks and Wildlife Service’s website and use the find a park tool to refine your search to ‘Campfires (seasonal restrictions apply)’.
 This will display all the parks that allow campfires.

-• In parks where fires are permitted, they’re only allowed outside of the Fire Danger Season for that region.
+• In parks where fires are permitted, restrictions may apply.
 Each park is unique, so check the safety tab on the individual park page for Fire Danger Season dates and rules specific to that park.

 • Make sure you bring your own firewood, as collecting firewood within national parks is prohibited.
 Ensure the firewood is free from dirt and weeds, to avoid bringing pest species into the park.